RobertFach/Openscad-Modules/README.md

     ```npm --registry=https://registry.openscad-modules.tk install```

-  - Finally, open with `OPENSCADPATH=modules openscad Example-Project.scad` in Openscad and compile the example.
+  - Finally, open with `OPENSCADPATH=node_modules openscad Example-Project.scad` in Openscad and compile the example.
+(Note that the additional variable is necessary so that all modules can be found by openscad)

 ## Complex Example
 The following sections are not yet complete!